NicSoon/NicSoon.github.io/index.md

 A chef currently pursuing his new found passion for Information Technology.

-My current studies in IT at Tafe ST Leonard's.
+My current studies in IT with Tafe ST Leonard's.